Skip to content

 It exists for a reason so don't forget to run it every two weeks or so.

-You can clean your washing machine by running an empty cycle with a mixture of baking soda and white vinegar or using a washing machine tub cleaner.
+You can clean your washing machine by running an empty wash cycle with a mixture of baking soda and white vinegar or using a washing machine tub cleaner.

 Regular cleaning of your washing machine can make a significant difference in the freshness of your clothes.